tinxx/MiThermometer2MQTT/README.md

 A simpler example without the Mi Thermometer code can be found at [ESP32SimpleClockAndThermometer](https://github.com/tinxx/ESP32SimpleClockAndThermometer).
 This is where I initially tested the display code.

-Actually bought it online as an I2C module but that was not true.
+Actually I bought it online as an I2C module but that was not true.
 I had to learn it the hard way and wasted a lot of time until I found [this tutorial for the ESP8266](https://www.instructables.com/Wemos-D1-Mini-096-SSD1306-OLED-Display-Using-SPI/) – many many thanks!
 The interface is decided by some tiny resistors on the back.
-Mine was configured to use *4 wire SPI* interface (which is actually better because we it will not share the bus with the sensor and the bandwidth in comparison is much better).
+Mine was configured to use *4 wire SPI* interface (which is actually better because it will not share the bus with the sensor and the bandwidth in comparison is much better).

 So here is how to wire up the display: